sagnikc395/100xdevs-cohort1/week3/week3.2/notes.md

 - for the delete button we need to add a onClickHandler to it.
 - and using setAttribute can set up the attirbute for the onlcick handler for it.

+## Reconciliation

+- People realissed that having a list of varibales and converting to HTML is very hard and repetitive and should not be used by the developer.
+- But frameworks like React and Vue came to hide this complexity of createChild,appendChild etc. from developers.
+- What is we as developers only focused on the state ? (or the JS variables)
+-  Only have to worry about putting the right thing in the right variable.
+Get the right get calls to put into the right todo and the operation fo adding the stuff will be handled by the framework.

+- The framewokr will then do what to add or remove from there.

+- The idea of reconciliation is to take the update of the state byt the framework and updating it on the DOM.

+- Create random lengths of todos.
+- For react ,we give the state and react renders the stuff.
+-